EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

   ]
 }
 ```
-Currently, we retain the trust framework specified by EBSI.
-Subsequently, we will specify an additional RFC defining the EWC trusted issuer list.

 ## 5.3	Credential offer

 For LPID credential issuance, the member state LPID issuer will adopt RFC001 for credential offer pre-authorised code flow, using the credential_offer_uri parameter as shown below: